-Based on these numbers, only about 2% of the business remains to be proactively sold by your sales rep. We refer to this as disruption selling.
+If you are reasonably good at math, you will recognize that, based on these numbers, only about 2% of the business remains to be proactively sold by your sales rep. We refer to this as disruption selling.
 This is the classic "let me show you what you've been missing" sales role that most of us envision when we think of a great salesperson.